 .substring() method does the exact same as the

-.slice() method, expect that it does not accept negative values.
+.slice() method, except it does not accept negative values.

 It was redundant and useless 20 years ago, and still is.

-Another feature that undoubtedly came from a desire to help beginners is the automatic inject of semicolons.
+Another feature that undoubtedly came from a desire to help beginners is the automatic injection of semicolons.
 This has caused me problems in the past, but has never saved me any.
-Particularly because of outlying cases that different browsers try and treat differently.
+Particularly because of outlying cases that different browsers treat differently.
 The classic bad example is this code: